plantquest/plantquest-assetmap-react/README.md

 Set `window.PLANTQUEST_ASSETMAP_LOG` to `true` to enable logging.

-Set `window.PLANTQUEST_ASSETMAP_DEBUG.show_coords` to `true` to display a small box where asset info is shown, and xco, yco of cursor when clicked on the map.
+Set `window.PLANTQUEST_ASSETMAP_DEBUG.show_coords` to `true` to display a small box where asset info is shown, and xco-yco of cursor when clicked on the map.

 ## Options